leafo/lapis/docs/models.md

 ## Preloading relations

-In addtion to the method to fetch the associated rows on a single model instace, relations also provide a way to preload the rows for many instances of the model.
+In addition to the method to fetch the associated rows on a single model instance, relations also provide a way to preload the rows for many instances of the model.

 A common pitfall when using object relational mapping systems is triggering